nodeGame/nodegame/doc/README.md

 See [README](https://github.com/nodeGame/nodegame/blob/master/README.md) at the top of this root directory.

-## Understanding
+## Understanding nodeGame

-In order to run and conduct a game on nodeGame, it is necessary to know the essential components of the framework:
+In order to run and conduct a game on nodeGame, you will need to:

-  1. launcher file(#launcher)
-  2. client logic
-  3. server logic
-  4. various configuration files

-### nodeServer launcher file {#launcher}
+  1. setup the server(#setting-up-the-server)
+  2. create a game (#creating-a-game)

+### Setting up the server

 The launcher file starts the nodeGame server.